sensorario/go-design-patterns/behavioral/observer/README.md

 ## Elements

- - Observable
+ - Observable/Subject - interface that define attach/detach operations
- - ConcreteObservable
+ - ConcreteObservable - maintain the state of an object and notifies attached observer
- - Observer
+ - Observer - interface that defines how to notify
- - ConcreteObserver
+ - ConcreteObserver - the object that receive notifications

 ## Description